MarioCSilva/RI_Project/docs/instructions.md

     ```

 ## Important Notes
-- For this assignment the `Map Reduce` option  was not updated, thus it is only working for the purposes of the first assignment
+- For the second assignment the `Map Reduce` option  was not updated, thus it is only working for the purposes of the first assignment

-- The results of the queries using BM25 and Vector Space ( with lnc.ltc indexing schema) are stored in the `music_bm25` and `music_lncltc` folders, respetively,inside the `search_engine`subfolder.
+- The results of the queries using BM25 and Vector Space ( with lnc.ltc indexing schema) are stored in the `music_bm25` and `music_vs_lncltc` folders, respectively, inside the `search_engine` subfolder.
+To be able to obtain the same queries results, the arguments for the indexation process that were used can also be seen inside the `config` subfolder.